rse/nebulize/README.md

 About
 -----

-Nebulize is a small JavaScript library, providing the capability to nebulize security-sensitive information in data.
-It is especially intended to support applications in the filtering of log messages from sensitive information in order to be compliant to the EU General Data Protection Regulation (GDPR).
+Nebulize is a small JavaScript library, providing the capability to nebulize security-sensitive information in data by anonymization (replacing with random-based UUID version 4), pseudonymization (replacing with hash-based UUID version 5) or blacking (replacing with `#` characters).
+This nebulization approach is especially intended to support applications in their filtering of log messages from sensitive information in order to be compliant to the EU General Data Protection Regulation (GDPR).

 Installation
 ------------